bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-If I save that, and then I come back over here and you can see I have this webpage loaded up here, and it\'s black here.
-But as soon as I refresh the page, you\'ll see that it\'s turned red.
-Now, I don\'t have any code in my HTML that\'s doing that.
-It\'s the script that\'s doing that after the fact.
-It\'s really important to understand this.
+If I save that, and then I come back over here and you can see I have this webpage loaded up here, and it&apos;s black here.
+But as soon as I refresh the page, you&apos;ll see that it&apos;s turned red.
+Now, I don&apos;t have any code in my HTML that&apos;s doing that.
+It&apos;s the script that&apos;s doing that after the fact.
+It&apos;s really important to understand this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 311. dom example (178) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">